 Squeaky doors usually occur as a result of friction in the hinges.
 By lubricating the hinge, you can usually eliminate any friction and therefore dispel of the squeak.
 Lubricating oil, is generally the best thing to apply to the hinge.
 If you don’t have any commercial oil on hand, there are some other household items which can also do the trick.
 Just apply to the hinges or the hinge pin, one of the following:

 - Paraffin candle wax

 Just spraying them or rubbing in the lubricant should eliminate the squeak, often immediately.

 If you still have a squeak, then you might need to clean the hinges.
 Maybe there is some unwanted rust or dirt which is preventing the mechanism move smoothly.
 To eliminate this, you will probably need to remove the hinges and clean them with oil and wire wool.
 Ensure that the hinge is well lubricated when you replace it to avoid the hinge squeaking or sticking shortly after.

 If you cannot clean the hinge adequately, you might need to replace it completely.

 Sticky drawers usually occur for the same reason – lack of lubrication.
 So in a similar way, by adding a lubricant, you can make the drawers open and close smoothly.

 - Make sure that you buy good quality materials.
-Go for hinges or drawers which have been made for long term use; that have a corrosion protection or are made to a decent quality which means that they are unlikely to stick or squeak in the short term
+Go for hinges or drawers which have been made for long term use; that have corrosion protection, or are made to a decent quality, which means that they are unlikely to stick or squeak in the short term

 - Keep applying lubricant at regular intervals so that the hinges or drawer slides are always lubricated and moving smoothly